ash1eygrace/ash1eygrace/README.md

 👋 Hi, I’m Ashley.

-🌱 I'm focused on learning and mastering full-stack JavaScript, TypeScript, React, and Node.js.
+🌱 I'm focused on learning and mastering full-stack JavaScript with a focus on TypeScript, React, and Node.js.

 👩🏻‍💻 I work at Automattic, where I assist Happiness Engineers in supporting users of WordPress.com plugin-enbabled sites.